 Weapons of mass destruction-free zone in the Middle East

 As tensions continue to mount in the region, so does the need for a weapons of mass destruction (WMD) free zone in the Middle East.
-Forty years after such a zone was first proposed, the need is as urgent as ever.
-The disastrous civil war in Syria rages on, foreign military intervention in Iraq and Libya has resulted in upheaval and further violence and there is no settlement in sight to the conflict between Israel and Palestine.
+Almost half a century after such a zone was first proposed, the need is as urgent as ever.
+The disastrous civil war in Syria rages on, foreign military intervention in Iraq and Libya has resulted in upheaval and further violence, tensions between the US and Iran are at an almost all-time high and there is no settlement in sight to the conflict between Israel and Palestine.
 CND actively supports the establishment of a WMD-free zone, which should be seen as an increasingly important step in the struggle to achieve the peaceful settlement of disputes in the region.

 Five nuclear weapons free zones covering groups of countries have been recognised by the United Nations since the 1960s.
 These are geographical areas which have signed agreements banning the use, development or deployment of nuclear weapons on their territory.
-115 countries are included in these zones, which are Latin America Caribbean, the South Pacific, the ASEAN region, Central Asia and Africa.
-Mongolia is also a UN-recognised nuclear free zone.
+115 countries are included in these zones, which are Latin America/Caribbean, the South Pacific, the ASEAN region, Central Asia and Africa.
+Mongolia is also an UN-recognised nuclear-free zone.
 Similar agreements have established Nuclear-Weapon Free Areas in the Antarctic, on the Sea-Bed and in Outer Space.
 Nuclear Weapons-Free Zones are highly successful forms of collective security across large parts of the world, including almost the entire southern hemisphere.

-In the Treaty of Pelindaba which established a nuclear weapon free zone in Africa, South Africa set a precedent on becoming the first state with nuclear weapon capabilities to enter into a NWFZ.
-The Treaty of Tlatelolco (South America region) included two treaty members, Argentina and Brazil, with large nuclear power industries with the capability of developing nuclear weapons.
+In the Treaty of Pelindaba which established a nuclear weapon free zone in Africa, South Africa set a precedent on becoming the first state with nuclear weapon capabilities to enter into a NWFZ, after getting rid of its nuclear weapons system The Treaty of Tlatelolco (South America region) included two treaty members, Argentina and Brazil, with large nuclear power industries with the capability of developing nuclear weapons.
 But the treaty provided a mechanism by which non-proliferation became the norm and the perceived need for pursuing nuclear weapons systems was defused.

 The creation of these regional forums has encouraged cooperation between countries and possible threats have been transferred into agreements on maintaining peace.